AhmadDarKhalil/HOI-DETR/README.md

 #### Re-render offline from a JSON

-`demo/vis_offline.py` reproduces the annotated images / videos from any exported `predictions.json` or `<name>.json` — **without the model, checkpoint, or a GPU**.
+`demo/vis_offline.py` reproduces the predicted images / videos from any exported `predictions.json` or `<name>.json` — **without the model, checkpoint, or a GPU**.
 It only needs the source pixels (the original images or video) plus the JSON.
 Point it at a predictions file:

 ```python
 PREDICTIONS_JSON = 'demo/results/example_videos/food_tour.json'